-1. Library.
-My personal favorite, free go-to is the library.
-They offer storytelling and art projects, and we’ve even gone to Lego building, an animal show, and family board game night at the library—all free.
+My personal favorite go-to is the library.
+They consistently offer storytelling and art projects, and we’ve even gone to Lego building, an animal show, and family board game night at the library—all for FREE.
 There are usually multiple libraries within driving distance, so I’d recommend trying various libraries to find your favorite activities or to have different options for every day of the week.
-Another library perk is that they actually have quite a large DVD selection.
-Use your library card to rent a handful of kids’ movies to watch on a rainy day or a cozy night in with popcorn.
-It’s also fun for the kids to walk the aisles and make their own selections.
-Our library lets you keep DVDs for one week, so you’ll have plenty of time to get your movie night in.

-2. Dollar store.
 We love going to the dollar store with $5 to spend.
 You might be surprised how many fun things are there.
 When you tell a kid they can choose any four items they want, a lot of excitement ensues.
-I account for tax, hence 4 items not 5) a lot of excitement ensues.
-I try to steer them towards things we can take home as activities for later like play dough, dress up, coloring books, or bubbles.
-They also tend to have a lot of other things, like gift wrapping supplies and household needs, you may want to check out at the Dollar Store to save money.
+I account for tax (a good money lesson for kids) hence four items and not five.
+I try to steer them toward things we can take home as activities for later like play dough, dress up, coloring books, or bubbles.
+There are a lot of other things, like gift wrapping supplies and household needs, you may want to check out at the Dollar Store to save money.

 I’ve read about a few more stores that offer free activities—all on our list to try soon.
 Each activity is on a specific day and requires online pre-registration, but they are all free.
-LEGO stores offer free mini builds that you get to take home once a month.
 Home Depot offers a free craft and workshop apron, among other things.
-Additionally, museums tend to have one free family night a month that are busy, but worth looking into.
-If you are with Bank of America, they offer free museum admission for the debit cardholder on the first full weekend of every month, just check to see what’s free in your area.
+Additionally, many museums have one free family night a month; they are busy but worth looking into.
+If you’re a Bank of America customer, they offer free museum admission for the debit cardholder on the first full weekend of every month.
+Check to see what’s free in your area.

-4. Groupon.
 Now this one isn’t free, but deeply discounted.
-Download the Groupon app and take a look at “things to do” and choose your current location.
+Download the Groupon app, choose your current location, and take a look at “things to do.”
 We have played about a million games of laser tag on the cheap thanks to Groupon.
-If you click on the bell, you can keep an eye out for additional discounts like 20% off.
+If you click on the bell icon, it’ll show you any additional discounts like 20% off with a promo code.

-5. Park.
-Not many things are better than a good old-fashioned trip to the park.
-We try different ones in the area so it feels like new adventures.
-I’ve found a lot of parks in our area have splash pads in the summer, so bring swimsuits and let the kids enjoy a miniature version of a water park.
-If you take a blanket and some juice, cheese, and crackers, you can also enjoy a picnic.
-Once we found a kite at the dollar store and took that with us, which was a huge hit.
-When the cold weather rolls in, I would recommend a Google search of your area for free indoor parks or open church parks.
+One time we found a kite at the dollar store and took that with us which was a huge hit.
+When the cold weather rolls in, I would recommend a Google search of your area for free indoor parks or church parks.
 We found an incredible free, indoor play place at a local church that makes the play places at a fast food restaurants seem like child’s play—and it’s a very welcoming environment.

-Hope this helps to get the family out there having some free or inexpensive fun!
+Hope this helps to get the family out and about to have some free (or at least cheap) fun!